rya-sge/access-denied/_posts/2024-11-4-differential-cryptanalysis.md

 locale: en-GB
 categories: blockchain cryptography
 tags: cryptography
-description: Differential cryptanalysis is a technic to attack to target symmetric cryptographic algorithms, such as block ciphers, by analyzing the impact of specific input differences on output differences after several rounds of encryption.
+description: Differential cryptanalysis is a technic to attack symmetric cryptographic algorithms, such as block ciphers, by analyzing the impact of specific input differences on output differences after several rounds of encryption.
 image:
 isMath: true
 ---

-Differential cryptanalysis is a technic to attack to target symmetric cryptographic algorithms, such as block ciphers, by analyzing the impact of specific input differences on output differences after several rounds of encryption.
+**Differential cryptanalysis** is a technic to attack symmetric cryptographic algorithms, such as block ciphers, by analyzing the impact of specific input differences on output differences after several rounds of encryption.

 This technique, developed in the late 1980s by Eli Biham and Adi Shamir, is especially effective against algorithms that rely on substitution and permutation operations.
 Researchers at IBM had already discovered similar techniques in 1974 but not to disclose them publicly.